naldallal/ITNE352-Project-Group-A10/README.md

 Student name - ID: Noor Zaher Aldallal - 202210337
 Student name - ID: Noor Shafeeq Ashoor - 202210100
 ## Table of Contents
-a.
-README.md
++ README.md
-b.
-Server.py
++ Server.py
-c.
-Client.py
++ Client.py
-d.
-JSON files
++ JSON files
 ## Requirements
 Ensure that you have Python installed on your system.
 Install newsapi module by running the following command: pip install newsapi-python
 Ensure that you have Python installed on your system.
 Ensure that you have the required libraries and modules:
-a. json
+- json
-b. socket
+- socket
-c. threading
+- threading
-d. os
+- os
 ## How to Run
 1. Run the server.py file on the server machine.
 2. Run the client.py file on the client machine.